-Back in the days, I never heard anyone talk about it.
-We sat on the terrace at school – the heat unable to penetrate the air of excitement.
-Paintbrush in hand – canvas on floor – a butterfly palette craving for color, and 12 little glass containers of paint oblivious to the awkward mess that awaited them.
+Back in the days, I never heard anyone say the word.
+We sat on the terrace at school – the heat unable to melt the air of excitement, paintbrush in hand – canvas on the floor – a butterfly palette craving for color, and 12 little glass containers of paint oblivious to the awkward mess that awaited them.

 We painted.
 The part I loved was the first step: Brushing the canvas wet with water.

 The results barely changed.
 The boys drew mountains and sun and crows and a house with some windows and chimney.
 The girls drew this incredible piece of renaissance art – each one different from the rest.
 Still, no one spoke the C word.